 From Ripoll Chalky made his way to the the British Consulate in Barcelona, then the British embassy in Madrid.
 He travelled on to Gibraltar and then on to England, where he rejoined the RNZAF.

-The first leg of our Freedom trail Pyrenees trek runs between Mont-Louis and Planès.
+The first leg of our Freedom trail Pyrenees trek runs between the train jaune station and Planès.
 Planès, a small village 1520m up in a quiet part of the Pyrenees, is an excellent viewpoint for most of the peaks in the Conflent and la Cerdanya.
 You will want to stay forever.

-Arif and Marta, the owners, will cook for us and prepare a packed lunch the following day.
+Delphine and Julien, the owners, will cook for us and prepare a packed lunch the following day.

 This is the toughest leg of the Freedom trail Pyrenees trek.
 The highest point is Coll Mitjà, at 2367m, the ideal pass – its picture should appear in every geography book.
 You can see Coll Mitjà from nearly any point in La Cerdanya.